Registered Nurse, Department of Critical Care Medicine, Auckland City Hospital

-She has always known that she wants to be a nurse, says Jade Parker who just completed her final semester of her Bachelor of Health Science (Nursing) at AUT and is graduating in August.
+She has always known that she wants to be a nurse, says Jade Parker who completed her Bachelor of Health Science (Nursing) in 2020.

 “I’m passionate about helping people when they’re at their most vulnerable and unwell, and my happiness comes from making a difference to people's lives and wellbeing.
 I’ve always been passionate about health, the human body and how it works.
 I enjoy meeting new people from all walks of life and love getting to know them throughout our time together.”